-When the UE transitions between RLM CD-SSB resource and RLM NCD-SSB resource during one evaluation period, the UE is allowed to restart the ongoing evaluation using the second SSB type after BWP switching.
+When the UE transitions between RLM CD-SSB resource and RLM NCD-SSB resource due to BWP switching during one evaluation period, the UE shall use an evaluation period that is the maximum of the evaluation periods corresponding to the first SSB type and the second SSB type after the BWP switching.
 Subsequent to this duration, the UE shall use an evaluation period corresponding to the second SSB type for each RLM-RS resource.

 The requirements in clause 8.1.4 shall also apply except the scenarios described above.